qilingframework/qiling/docs/SETUP.md

 #### Detailed installation guide

 For this installation guide, we use Ubuntu desktop 18.04.3 LTS 64 bit.
-You can grab a copy of official Ubuntu ISO images from [Ubuntu CD mirrors](https://launchpad.net/ubuntu/+cdmirrors).
+You can grab a copy of the official Ubuntu ISO images from [Ubuntu CD mirrors](https://launchpad.net/ubuntu/+cdmirrors).
 Update the system and install pip3, git and cmake
 ```
 sudo apt-get update
 sudo apt-get upgrade